Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### User Requirements and Expectations

 - Easy navigation.
-- Clear program responce to the user input.
+- Clear program response to the user input.
 - Non-bulky texts.
 - Correct math results of the program.